rusbomber/VictoriaLogs/docs/victorialogs/logsql.md

 The `equals_common_case(...)` usually works much faster than the [`i(...)`](https://docs.victoriametrics.com/victorialogs/logsql/#case-insensitive-filter).

-If you need to find logs with log fields containing to the common case words or phrases, then use [`contains_common_case` filter](https://docs.victoriametrics.com/victorialogs/logsql/#contains_common_case-filter).
+If you need to find logs with log fields containing the common case words or phrases, then use [`contains_common_case` filter](https://docs.victoriametrics.com/victorialogs/logsql/#contains_common_case-filter).

 See also: